Today’s Oracle

 Japanese Zen masters use short stories called koans to nudge the student into awakening.
 They’re puzzles that can’t be solved from where you are.
 Your intellect and your ego will grind to a halt or explode trying to manage it.
 If you wrestle with them long enough, an intuitive leap offers itself to you.

-It has that sense like something you know intimately that’s just on 36_13_01cthe tip of your tongue.
+It has that sense like something you know intimately that’s just on the tip of your tongue.
 And then POW.
 (See sculpture from the Seattle Art Museum depicting a Zen monk at the moment of awakening.)

 Preparing for my total hip replacement surgery, I was hungering for more Zen stories and found this lovely book, Zen Masters Of China: The First Step East by Richard Bryan McDaniel.
 Bryan has collected stories from Buddhism’s first entry of into China with Bodhidharma through to the Japanese era.